MVIG-SJTU/AlphaPose/README.md

 ## AlphaPose
 Alpha Pose is an accurate multi-person pose estimation system.
 It is the **first open-sourced system that can achieve 70+ mAP (73.2 mAP) on COCO dataset and 80+ mAP (82.1 mAP) on MPII dataset.**
 To associate poses that indicates the same person across frames, we also provide an efficient online pose tracker called Pose Flow.
-It is also the **first online pose tracker that can both satisfy 60+ mAP (66.5 mAP) and 50+ MOTA (58.3 MOTA) on PoseTrack Challenge dataset.**
+It is also the **first open-sourced online pose tracker that can both satisfy 60+ mAP (66.5 mAP) and 50+ MOTA (58.3 MOTA) on PoseTrack Challenge dataset.**

 ## Contents
 1. [AlphaPose](#alphapose)